 One person is needed to pound the mochi, and the other person to turn it over and add water to get the right consistency and texture.

 Once smooth and stretchy, you can eat the mochi immediately.
 Mochi can be made into small bite-sized pieces and eaten in many ways.
-Freshly-made mochi will become hard over time, so to preserve it, the mochi is wrapped in Japanese paper and then freeze-dried to keep for up to a year.
+Freshly-made mochi will become hard over time, so to preserve it, the mochi is pre-portioned and dried or frozen to keep for up to a year.
 If you grill or boil it, it will return to its original stretchy and chewy consistency.

 Daifuku mochi is a type of mochi that is big, soft, and round, with anko (sweet red bean paste) inside.
 You can also find other filling variations such as ichigo (strawberry).

 2. Bota Mochi (Ohagi)

 Bota mochi or ohagi is like a daifuku turned inside out, where the mochi ball is on the inside and the filling, such as red bean paste, is coated on the outside.
 They are eaten during the Buddhist holiday Ohigan, which takes place twice a year during the spring and autumn equinoxes.
 This type of mochi is usually called "botamochi" in spring and "ohagi" in autumn.

 3. Kinako Mochi (Abekawa Mochi)

 This type of mochi (also known as abekawa mochi in Shizuoka) is sprinkled with sweetened kinako (soybean powder) and is best when the mochi is freshly made and warm.

 4. Kiri Mochi

 Kiri mochi describes basic blocks of mochi that are cut into rectangles in their preserved state.
 These can be grilled or added to various dishes.